Penistone

 Clark's Chemist; Pen Community Centre; Penistone RBL; Julie's Cafe; Penistone Tesco; Spring Vale Garden; Spring Vale Chapel; St Aidan's Church Oxspring; Whitby and Chandler Spring Vale; Pen Leisure Centre; The Huntsman, Thurlstone; Millhouse Institute; Thurgoland Village Hall; Station Inn Silkstone Common; Ingbirchworth; Upper Denby phone box, Hoylandswaine Village Hall; Dog & Partridge, Bord Hill and Crowedge..

 • Scams - Forward all dodgy emails to report@phishing.gov.uk.
 For scam phone texts, open the message and hold your thumb on it.
 From the list, tap 'Forward' and send to 7726.
-They want the scammer's phone number so write it down.
-Always be wary of following links on Facebook pages (particularly ads) and messages from 'friends' (especially any who have passed away) as they are often hacked.
-You can periodically search your own name to see if someone is trying to clone it.
-Any fraudulent account should appear along with your genuine one.
-Then report the fraudster and it will be terminated.
-See Take Five - Stop Fraud for lots of spam advice.
+They will want the scammer's phone number so write it down.
+Be wary of Facebook adverts and messages, especially from 'friends' who have passed away as they are often hacked.
+Avoid friend requests from unknowns to protect your contact details.
+You can search your own name to see if someone is trying to clone it.
+A fraudulent account would appear along with your genuine one.
+Report the fraudster and it will be terminated.
+See Take Five - Stop Fraud for spam advice.

 • Bank Fraud Hotline - Dial 159, choose your bank and quickly cancel your compromised bank cards.